 Methods & Madness

-- Pressure Cooker: Combine beans, spices and 4 cups water in pressure cooker.
+- Pressure Cooker: Combine beans, spices and 4 cups water in a pressure cooker.
 Cook on high pressure for 70 minutes.
 (Both natural and quick release work well.)

-- Slow Cooker: Combine beans, spices and 7 1/2 cups water in slow cooker.
+- Slow Cooker: Combine beans, spices and 7 1/2 cups water in a slow cooker.
 Cook on low for 8-9 hours, or on high for 4-5 hours.

 © 2017 Stacy Becker